divyanshsinghvi/Software-Transaction-Memory/README.md

 # Software-Transaction-Memory

 Eager Versioning
 Classes and their functionalitites -
 -- Atomic
 -- Transaction

 ToDo list
 Things to be taken care for:
-a) Clock locking system :: CHeck if it's working ... make it blocking b)
+a) Clock locking system :: CHeck if it's working ... make it blocking else b)

+Well Everything is Done NOW:) Yippie